-from the if-at-first-you-don't-succeed,-quit dept
+from the the-maiming-of-toddlers-is-acceptable-collateral-damage,-apparently dept

 Of course, no-knock raids have resulted in plenty of collateral damage -- both to cops and civilians -- as the element of surprise tends to be bullet-and-flashbang heavy.
 It's the use of flashbang grenades that has prompted this new legislation, which unfortunately puts it into the category of "Laws Named After Victims," most of which are written badly and hastily.

 The incident prompting this bill involved a 19-month-old toddler who was badly burned by a flashbang that landed in his crib.
 The police claimed they had no idea children might be present in the home, despite nearly tripping over the toys scattered around the yard in their haste to raid a house over a $50 drug purchase from a person who didn't even live at the residence.

 The law would forbid the use of no-knock warrants during nighttime hours… or so you would think before you read the exceptions.

 House Bill 56, sponsored by Rep. Kevin Tanner, R-Dawsonville, would, in most cases, bar the use of no-knock warrants between 10 p.m. and 6 a.m.The last part of that sentence is the loophole.
 All it takes to acquire the "forbidden" no-knock warrant is for an officer to swear that "because reasons, most likely drugs/officer safety," no other type of warrant will do.
 If it passes the way it's written, it will end up preventing nearly nothing.
 Scott Greenfield sees this legislation as nothing more than a preemptive strike against further regulation of warrant service.